Neighbourhoods in Brussels: Fort Jaco

 Located in the east of Uccle, this district is named after the former Fort Jaco, itself named in honour of Jacques Pastur.
-A peaceful and affluent neighbourhood, it is home to many shops.
-Its location (not far from the Prince of Orange and the Place de Saint-Job) makes the immediate surroundings of the Chaussée de Waterloo very lively and congested during the week and on Saturdays.
-However, once rush hour has passed, the neighbourhood becomes peaceful again.
+An affluent neighbourhood, it is home to many shops.
+Its proximity to the Prince of Orange district and the Place de Saint-Job makes the immediate surroundings of the Chaussée de Waterloo very lively and congested during the week and on Saturdays.
+However, once rush hour has passed, the neighbourhood becomes tranquil again.